andrianjardan/kapacitor-unit/README.md

 the only usage requirement is that `now()` needs to start the dynamic timestamp.
 This currently only supports hours `h`, minute `m`, and seconds `s`.

+### Debugging

+Note that `log()` nodes added to tick script will appear in the kapacitor logs.
+When running samples in this project, see [kapacitor config](infra/kapacitor/kapacitor.conf) to determine whether that's a log file or STDERR, noting that the former (file) will exist inside the target running kapacitor container.

 ## Contributions

 Fork and PR and use issues for bug reports, feature requests and general comments.